Graduate Student-Faculty Adviser Relationship

 - Take primary responsibility for informing themselves of the regulations and policies governing their financial aid, degree and course requirements, and research activities.
 This may involve:

-- Consulting departmental notes or guidelines for graduate students, the Student Handbook, and the IIT Graduate Bulletin.
+- Consulting departmental notes or guidelines for graduate students, the Student Handbook, and the Illinois Institute of Technology Graduate Bulletin.

 - Seeking clarification from the faculty adviser when they are uncertain about the precise meaning or application of a regulation or policy statement.